Have you ever wondered “what is Fair Trade”, what does it actually mean for a business to be Fair Trade?

 In 1989 World Fair Trade Organisation (WFTO) was set up (formerly the International Federation of Alternative Traders “IFAT”) as the first global Fair Trade network.
 This was set up to highlight the need for change in the rules and practice of conventional trade and shows how a successful business can also put people first.

 The 20th anniversary of fair trade labelling is coming up so we thought we’d fill you in about what it really means to be a Fair Trade company.

-Paper High are very proud to have been part of the Fair Trade community since 2002, all of our product ranges are sourced from small producers and charities that share the same work ethos as us.
+Paper High is very proud to have been part of the Fair Trade community since 2002, all of our product ranges are sourced from small producers and charities that share the same work ethos as us.
 You can find out more about who we work with on our website.
 We have also been members of BAFTS (British Association of Fair Trade Shops and Suppliers) since 2002.